atrick/swift-evolution/proposals/NNNN-lifetime-dependency.md

 >
 > *dependency-kind* → **copy** | **borrow** | **&**

-The *lifetime-dependence-list* contains a list of parameter names.
+The *lifetime-dependence-target-name* and *lifetime-dependence-source-name* identify parameters by name.
 A parameter name is the "internal" name used to refer to the value in the function body rather than by its argument label. `self` can occur as a parameter name for methods.

 A target parameter must either be an `inout` parameter or `self` in a `mutating` method.
 If no target parameter is specified, then the target is the declaration's return value.